Countingseamus/StarWarsApp/README.md

 Used MSTest and Moq.

 Notes:
-Avoided static methods as I prefer to follow a OOP approach and even do static methods would be fine for this basic program I decided against them for better practice.
+Avoided static methods as I prefer to follow a OOP approach and even though static methods would be fine for this basic program I decided against them for better practice.

 Improvements:
 HTTPClient could be implemented better for greater abstraction or at least unit testability.